2104305/CS220-AU-portfolio/README.md

 - watch the vsc video that is linked on the main github page
 - Get Photos for Website
 - Finish websites look
+- finnish writing all of the blogposts
+- Compile website Together
--
+- Finish website
+- finish second draft for essay

 ## TODO
-- write final draft for essay
+- finish final edit for essay
-- finnish writing all of the blogposts
-- compile everyhting together
+- do something with github?